 Hamster Sticky Eyes

-A hamster with a sticky eye or eye's.
-This is a common condition with hamsters, and a problem that can have many causes.
+A hamster with a sticky eye, or both eye's.
+This is a common condition with hamsters and a problem that can have many causes, particularly as he ages.

-The closed eye can be wiped with a small piece of cotton wool soaked in a luke warm saline solution.
-Such as Steripod Sodium Chloride Saline Solution, this is a ready mixed solution available in pods and very cheap at any chemist.
+The hamsters closed eye can be wiped with a small piece of cotton wool soaked in a luke warm saline solution.
+Such as Steripod Sodium Chloride Saline Solution .
+This is a ready mixed solution available in pods and very cheap at any chemist.
 It is a sterile solution of Sodium chloride 0.9% a solution of salt in water.
-This is used for the irrigation of wounds, and is ideal for the cleaning of the eyes and any wounds that may be sustained by your pet.
-It can also used to remove material and harmful substances from the eyes.
+This is used for the irrigation of wounds and is ideal for the cleaning of the hamsters' eyes and any other wounds that may be sustained by your pet hamster.
+It can also be used to irrigate and remove material and harmful substances from the eyes.

-This is usually sufficient to open the eye, once they are opened they can be irrigated. (don't try to praise them apart) Puss, and any discharge can be removed by bathing the eye with this lukewarm solution.
-Use disposable cotton wool swabs when you wipe or dry the eyes, and dispose of them after a single use.
-You can mix your own saline solution for emergency use by mixing some ordinary table salt with boiled water allowed too cool down, mix in the same ratio:
+This is usually sufficient to open the sticky eye and once they are opened they can be irrigated. (don't try to praise the eye lids apart) Puss, gunk or goo and discharge can be removed from the hamsters eye by bathing the eye with this lukewarm solution.
+Use disposable cotton wool swabs when you wipe or dry the eyes and dispose of each one after a single use.
+You can mix your own saline solution for emergency use by mixing some ordinary table salt with boiled water and allowed too cool, use it warm and mix in the same ratio as above.

-Some hamsters particularly as they get older may wake up with one or both eyes stuck together.
+Hamsters, particularly as they get older may wake up with one or both eyes stuck together.
 In an otherwise healthy hamster this is nothing to worry about.
 As the hamster ages they tend to sleep much longer.
-The eyes will eventually open without any help.
+The eyes constantly secrete fluid to keep them moist and stop them from drying out; excess fluid builds up on the closed eyelids and dries out causing them to stick together.

 Viral Conjunctivitis:

-Viral conjunctivitis, this may also be commonly known as "pink eye" usually following an upper respiratory infection such as a cold that hamsters are very susceptible to.
+Viral conjunctivitis: This may also be commonly known as "Pink Eye" usually following an upper respiratory infection such as a cold that hamsters are very susceptible to.
 There is no effective treatment for viral conjunctivitis.
-Other than keeping the eye clean and free of discharge.
-This can be done by bathing the eye periodically in a saline solution.
-For severe cases, topical treatments may be prescribed to reduce the discomfort and irritation.
+Other than keeping the eye clean and free of discharge (as described above).
+This can be done by bathing the hamsters eye/s, periodically in a saline solution.
+For severe cases topical treatments may be prescribed to reduce the discomfort and irritation.
 Most forms of conjunctivitis will over the course of 7 days or so gradually get better.
 Viral conjunctivitis usually resolves within 10 14 days.

 Bacterial Conjunctivitis:

-Bacterial conjunctivitis, may also be known as pink eye and is highly contagious, but this usually resolves its self in around seven days after symptoms first appear.
-This is usually present with a watery or scant mucus discharge from the eye, and the occasional sticking shut of the eyelids.
+Bacterial conjunctivitis may also be known as "Pink "Eye" and is highly contagious but this usually resolves its self in around seven days after symptoms first appear.
+This usually presents itself with a watery or scant mucus discharge from the hamsters eye, and the occasional sticking shut of the eyelids.
 Bacterial eye infections are a common complication of a cold.
-They will respond well to home treatment and a speedy recovery with antibiotic eye drops, usually clearing within 4 to 5 days.
+They usually respond well to home treatment (as above) and a speedy recovery with antibiotic eye drops, usually clearing within 4 to 5 days.
+Video

 Reactive Conjunctivitis:

-This can result from a build up of ammonia from urine, smoke, or fumes, and household products such as aerosols.
+This can result from a build up of ammonia from the hamsters own urine, cigarette smoke, or fumes and household products such as aerosols.
 This can cause irritation of the conjunctiva.
 In these cases the irritants should be avoided.

 Boric Acid

-Some people recommend the use of Boric acid for treating infections of the eye.
-Do not treat pets with this product, unless directed by your vet to do so.
+Some people recommend the use of Boric acid for treating hamsters' infections of the eye.
+Do not treat pets with this product unless directed by your vet to do so.
 Boric acid is generally regarded as being safe, but nevertheless minimize any contact with it.

-Boric acid: is a low-toxicity mineral with insecticide, fungicidal, and herbicidal properties, and sometimes used as a mild antiseptic / germicide.
+It is a low-toxicity mineral with insecticide, fungicidal, and herbicidal properties, and sometimes used as a mild antiseptic / germicide.
 Boric acid is very toxic if taken internally, or it is absorbed into the body.
 Sometimes it is said to be used in a very weak dilute form on the eye.
-Boric acid is not significantly absorbed through intact skin.
-But it must never be used on open wounds.
-Boric acid is absorbed quickly through broken skin, and deaths have occurred from this.
-Accidental ingestion may cause poisoning in humans, and in animals.
-Inhalation of the dust particles should be avoided.
-Because of the potential toxicity of boric acid, it may be wise to use other alternative methods or products.
+Though it is not significantly absorbed through intact skin.
+But it must never be used on open wounds as it is absorbed quickly through broken skin and deaths have occurred from this.
+Accidental ingestion may cause poisoning in humans and in animals.
+Inhalation of the dust particles is dangerous and should be avoided.
+Because of the potential toxicity of this chemical it may be wise to use other alternative methods or products.

 The handling of this chemical may incur notable safety precautions.